wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.3 =
+Upgrade now for full compatibility with WooCommerce 2.2.10 and WordPress version 4.1.
+Upgrade has 6 performance related code tweaks and 1 bug fix.

 = 1.1.2 =
 Upgrade now for 1 Sass bug fix and full compatibility with WooCommerce Version 2.2.2 and WordPress 4.0